Rufilla/VSMonoDebugger/README.md

 - [1] Selects the connection to use for deploying and debugging
 - [2] You can create a additional SSH connection
 - [3] You can remove a SSH connection (The last connection can not be deleted)
-- [4] Enter the remote SSH IP or host name
+- [4] Enter the remote SSH IP or host name (For IPv6 make sure you use the Zone Index separated by %)
 - [5] Enter the SSH port
 - [6] Enter the SSH username
 - [7] Enter the SSH password or private key file passphrase (if there is no password => leave the field empty)